-Health and Safety Committee Estate Level 10 - 15 Members Monthly/Quarterly Meetings Key Responsibilities Led by the Estate Manager Implement, communicate and extend training on health and safety standards and measures to all estate-level employees Review accident/incident investigation reports and take corrective action on findings 70% Manual Grade Support new measures introduced to enhance and upgrade health and safety standards across the estate 55% Staff Provide support to carryout health and safety risk assessments, annual audit and plans.
-69% Executive Monitor workplace injuries and implement corrective action to minimise the risk of future incidents.
+- Implement, communicate and extend training on health and safety standards and measures to all estate-level employees - Review accident/incident investigation reports and take corrective action on findings - Support new measures introduced to enhance and upgrade health and safety standards across the estate - Provide support to carryout health and safety risk assessments, annual audit and plans. - Monitor workplace injuries and implement corrective action to minimise the risk of future incidents.